usnistgov/oscal-xproc3/tutorial/sequence/Lesson03/oscal-convert_102.md

 Same as the [101 lesson](oscal-convert_101.md).

+## Identity pipeline testbed

+An identity or &ldquo;near-identity&rdquo; or modified-identity pipeline has its uses, including diagnostics.
+Since inputs and outputs are supposed to look the same, any changes they show between inputs and outputs can be revealing.

+They are also useful for testing features, for example features for resource acquisition and disposition.
+These are fancy ways to describe how you get data into your pipeline and then out again.

+Additionally, there are actually useful operations supported by a pipeline that pretends to change nothing.
+For example, it can transcode a file from one encoding to another – changing nothing in the data, but rewriting it into a different character set.

+Any reader who feels a 599 lesson would be useful covering encodings and XProc should pipe up!
+(Feel free to post an Issue, Discussion, or PR with a draft.)

+### 0.01 - what is a &ldquo;document&rdquo;

+### 0.1 - loading documents known or determinable in advance

+The XProc step `p:load` can be used to load the resource indicated into the pipeline.

+Watch out, since `p:load` with `href=''` – loading the resource at the location indicated by the empty string, `""` – will load the XProc file itself.
+This is conformant with rules for URL resolution.

+### 0.2 - binding a document to an input port

+### 0.3 - loading documents dynamically on discovery with `p:directory-list`

+### 0.4 - saving results to the file system

+### 0.5 - exposing results on an output port

 ## Probing error space - data conversions

 Broadly speaking, problems encountered running these conversions fall into two categories, the distinction being simple, namely whether a bad outcome is due to an error in the processor and its logic, or in the data inputs provided.
 The term &ldquo;error&rdquo; here hides a great deal.
 So does &ldquo;bad outcome&rdquo;.
 One type of bad outcome takes the form of failures at runtime - the term &ldquo;failure&rdquo; again leaving questions open.
 Other bad outcomes are not detectable at runtime.
 If inputs are bad (inconsistent with stated contracts such as data validation), processes can run *correctly* and deliver incorrect results: correctly representing inputs, in their incorrectness.
 Again, the term *correct* here is underspecified and underdefined, except in the case.